 Patrol Ships (18 Inshore and four Offshore) make up the largest proportion of Royal Navy vessels, with 22, as shown in Chart 1 below.

 The total number of Destroyers and Frigates (19) as at 1 April 2017 are also in line with SDSR Joint Force 2025 commitments.”

-Further, according to the Defence Select Committee, the UK has a “woefully low”.
+According to the Defence Select Committee, the UK has a “woefully low” number of vessels.
 Chair of the committee Dr Julian Lewis advised earlier in the year that the Government risked leaving the country with fewer than 19 frigates and destroyers.

 “The United Kingdom will then lack the maritime strength to deal with the threats we face right now, let alone in the future.
 We are putting the MoD on notice that it must not let this happen.”

 Additionally, Sir John Parker the author of an independent report on the National Shipbuilding Strategy, has indicated that the frigate fleet will fall below 13 frigates unless the Type 31 Frigate build starts soon, something that appears unlikely for a project described by a minister as still in “early pre-concept phase” with no design having yet been chosen.